alex-hladun/battleShip/README.md

 * Add the ability to replay a game from the leaderboard.

 * Minor issue where column labels are off-center.

+* If a ship size is over ~6, it may clip into the board.

 * A glitch where you can't rotate the first ship after starting a new game.